The following types of Session object are available:

 If you open MySQL Shell without specifying connection

 parameters, MySQL Shell opens without an established global

 session.
 It is possible to establish a global session once

 MySQL Shell has been started using the MySQL Shell

 string as defined at

-\connect URI: Creates a Node session.
+\connect -ma URI: Creates a Session, automatically detecting the protocol.
 Attempts to use X Protocol by default, and falls back to MySQL protocol.

 Alternatively, use the